Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Related Work

 \section{Related Work}

 The segmentation of \gls{PV} modules into individual solar cells is related to the detection of calibration patterns, such as checkerboard patterns commonly used for calibrating intrinsic camera and lens parameters~\cite{Rufli2008,Placht2014, Fuersattel2016,Hoffmann2017, Ha2017}.
-However, the appearance of calibration patterns is typically perfectly known, whereas detection of solar cells is encumbered by various (a-priori unknown) defects.
-Additionally, the number and layout of solar cells in \gls{PV} modules is also assumed to be unknown.
-For the calculation of lens parameters, the lens distortion of \gls{EL} images of \gls{PV} modules may be too weak to apply existing approaches that rely on strong image deformations to unambiguously deduce the lens parameters.
+However, the appearance of calibration patterns is typically perfectly known, whereas detection of solar cells is encumbered by various defects that are a~priori unknown.
+Additionally, the number of solar cells in a \gls{PV} module and their layout can vary. \change[label=ch:weak,ref=c:weak]{For the estimation of lens parameters, the lens distortion of \gls{EL} images of \gls{PV} modules may be too weak to apply existing approaches that rely on strong image deformations to unambiguously deduce the lens parameters.}{We also note that existing lens models generally assume wide angle lenses.
+However, their application to standard lenses is to our knowledge not widely studied.}

-To estimate the parameters of a lens distortion model, the plumbline constraint~\cite{Brown1971} is typically employed.
+To estimate the parameters of a lens distortion model, the plumbline constraint is typically employed~\cite{Brown1971}.
 The constraint exploits the fact that the projection of straight lines under radial and tangential distortion will not be truly straight.
-For example, under radial distortion straight lines are captured as curves.
-For typical visual inspection tasks, a single image is sufficient to estimate the lens distortion parameters~\cite{Devernay2001,Fitzgibbon2001,Claus2005, Claus2005a,Rosten2011}.
-This can be especially achieved by decoupling the intrinsic parameters of the camera from the parameters describing the lens distortion model.
+For example, under radial distortion, straight lines are images as curves.
+For typical visual inspection tasks, a single image is sufficient to estimate the lens distortion parameters~\cite{Devernay2001,Fitzgibbon2001,Claus2005,Ahmed2005,Claus2005a,Rosten2011}.
+This can be achieved by decoupling the intrinsic parameters of the camera from the parameters of the lens distortion model~\cite{Devernay2001}.